 Rising temperatures and shifting rainfall patterns are likely to increase the intensity of both floods and droughts.
-Average annual precipitation in Delaware has increased a few percent in the last century, and precipitation from extremely heavy storms has increased in the eastern United States by more than 25 percent since 1958.
+Average annual precipitation in New Jersey has increased 5 to 10 percent in the last century, and precipitation from extremely heavy storms has increased 70 percent in the Northeast since 1958.
 During the next century, annual precipitation and the frequency of heavy downpours are likely to keep rising.
 Precipitation is likely to increase during winter and spring, but not change significantly during summer and fall.
 Rising temperatures will melt snow earlier in spring and increase evaporation, and thereby dry the soil during summer and fall.
-As a result, climate change is likely to intensify flooding during winter and spring, and drought during summer and fall.
+So changing the climate is likely to intensify river flooding during winter and spring, and drought during summer and fall.